 Launched in 2010 and made possible, in part, by a $50,000 grant from the E.E.
-Ford Foundation, the St. George’s Citizenship Institute offers a distinctive curricular option to SGIS students.
-The Citizenship Institute is led by a director who oversees the program and teaches the classes.
-Students who apply and are selected participate in an intensive, two year-long course covering civic engagement, current events, and entrepreneurship.
-Examples of recent initiatives include the creation of a non-profit organization for food reclamation in greater Memphis; skyping with students in Southern Iraq to collaborate on the solving of geo-political issues; and a student-led citizen’s interview series focusing on the work of local leaders in the realm of ethics, globalization, and charitable activities.
+Ford Foundation, the Institute for Citizenship spurs students to consider and address some of the most challenging questions facing our local, national and global communities.
+The Institute is led by a director who oversees the program and teaches the classes.
+Students who are selected participate in an intensive, two-year long course covering civic engagement, current events, and entrepreneurship.
+Students in the Institute set the vision for the year, committing to an area of service and determining what global issues and current events to follow closely.

 A practicum of work, internship, or service in the summer between the junior and senior year is strongly recommended, and students in the program are asked to focus their Senior Independent Study project, a graduation requirement at St. George's, on some aspect of regional, national, global, or environmental citizenship.